1st Quarter classes begin the week of September 8, 2025.

 Day(s): Mon

 Enjoy the camaraderie and cooperation of making music with others in a school band!
 Join the first homeschool concert band in the region at Compass.
 This section is for continuing beginner and advanced beginner musicians of brass, woodwind, and percussion instruments* Percussion students will continue their skills on the snare drum and mallet instruments (such as glockenspiel and xylophone).
 Continuing and advanced beginner woodwinds students will play the flute or clarinet or alto saxophone.
 Continuing and advanced beginner brass will play the trumpet, trombone, euphonium, French horn, or tuba.
 All band students will practice audiation skills and will play both cooperatively in the full band group and in break-out groups for differentiated instruction by part, by instrument, or by proficiency.
-Students in Concert Band will meet together to continue to develop their skills on their selected instruments. *Placement in 2nd semester Concert Band is with instructor approval.
-To be considered for this section, students must have the following competencies on their chosen percussion, woodwind, or brass instrument:
+Students in Concert Band will meet together to continue to develop their skills on their selected instruments.
+To be considered for this section, students must have the following competencies on their chosen percussion, woodwind, or brass instrument: --Minimum of 4 months of playing experience (or semester 1); --A firm understanding of how to assemble and disassemble the instrument correctly; --Demonstrate proper instrument care; --Demonstrate correct posture, hand position, and embouchure (woodwinds); --Be able to play Hot Cross Buns in B-flat Major; --Be able to play at least one additional song in any key Students will need to rent or purchase an instrument and accessories for the band.
+See the linked list by instrument.
+Furthermore, students are expected to practice their instrument and pieces throughout the week.
+15-30 minutes most days is recommended.
+For NEW students, there is a $33.00 supply fee due payable to Compass on/before the start of class for the "Do It!
+Play (a Band Instrument)" book and workbook and the sheet music songs used for the group band performance.
+RETURNING students will have a supply fee of $9.00 for sheet music.

 (Semester Long)